raphaelavergud/LenButBettr/README.md

 # LenButBettr

-The famous len() function but 1 time better.
+The famous len() function but precisely 1 time better.
+You love the len() function but think hm, why not 1 more?
+This is the package for you.